To bring : v.tr. (word from Latin bring, ad et lead " to carry ").

 A. Concrete:

-1. To bring (something) to (someone): to carry something) to the place where someone is.
+1. Bring (something) to (someone): carry something) to the place where someone is.

 Get me that book and bring it to me.